poush/poush.github.io/_posts/2017-05-29-using-httmock-to-mock-3rd-party-apis.md

 title: Using HTTMock to mock 3rd Party APIs
 layout: post
 author: poush
-tag:
-- fossasia
-- HTTMock
-- tech
-- API-server
-- open-event
+tags: fossasia HTTMock tech API-server open-event
 ---

 In the process of implementing the connected social media in API server.
 There was a situation where we need to mock the 3rd party API services like Google OAuth, Facebook Graph API.

 The idea was simple, as suggested by  [@hongquan](https://github.com/hongquan),  when ```requests``` make a __HTTP__ request to _https://api.google.com/profile_, for example, [httmock](https://github.com/patrys/httmock) will

 - stand in the middle,
 - stop request from going to the Internet,
 - and returns a JSON response as if the response is from Google.

 The content of this response is written by us in the test case.
 We have to read Google documentation to write a correct fake response.